Larsuu/DLO-138-SPI_AddOnPCB/README.md

 You need not to have the DSO-138.
 Instead you can build the hardware on the breadboard or create original PCB.
 In the case of DLO-138, it is the loss of lowest timebase.
 Maximum sampling rate in DLO-138 is 20 µs/div instead of 10 µs/div.
 In the 20 µs/div range, firmware under-samples ADC channels, often reading same data twice.
 To use the second analog channel, analog front end has to be duplicated on a daughter board.
 On a stock hardware, this firmware can be used to provide two digital logic channels.

 In the case of DLO-138-SPI, the frontend input circuit is simplified for ease of build.
 It can't accept negative voltage, and the voltage range is fixed to 0.5V/div only.
 AC mode is not implemented yet.
+Furthermore, a comparator for trigger detection have been omitted so that the ability of pre-trigger viewing is not available.

 # Build
 The build environment uses Arduino.
 For help with setting up IDE visit http://www.stm32duino.com